Tasting Culture: Nordic & Mediterranean Food, Tradition & Nutrition (Greece: Athens, island of Ikaria; Denmark: Copenhagen, Island of Samsø)

 Transportation from Copenhagen to Athens in the middle of the course is included in the course fee.
 Transportation for island study travel and day excursions is also included in the course fee.

-IMPORTANT NOTE: This course involves extensive travel.
-Be wary of overpacking.
-Pack only what you can carry comfortably.
-It will also be useful to bring with you travel-size cosmetics.
-The airline ticket from Copenhagen to Athens is included in the course fee; however, luggage allowance for trans-European flights is ONE checked-in piece, up to 23 kgs, plus ONE carry-on up to 8 kgs.
+For trans-European flights the limit is ONE checked-in piece, up to 23 kgs, plus ONE carry-on up to 8 kgs.
 Students are advised to adhere to these luggage limits for their transatlantic flights as well, in order to avoid overweight surcharges on the flight from Copenhagen to Athens.

 For the flight from Athens to Ikaria the limit is ONE checked piece up to 20 kgs, plus 1 carry-on up to 8 kgs.
 While in Greece students may leave luggage behind in their apartment and fly to Ikaria with only what they need for the trip.